 What financial documents must I provide?

-All international applicants are required to submit both the International Student Certification of Finances (COF) form and a certified statement from their bank (in English) verifying that they have sufficient funds available to finance their first year’s tuition and living expenses and that a comparable amount of money will be available for every subsequent year of study.
-This bank statement should be dated within three months of its submission to Stonehill.
+All international applicants are required to submit both the International Student Certification of Finances (COF) form and a certified statement from their bank (in English), verifying that they have sufficient funds available to finance their first year’s tuition and living expenses and that a comparable amount of money will be available for every subsequent year of study.
+This bank statement should be dated within three months of submission to Stonehill.
 The COF details who is going to finance your education and how much money your parents or sponsors can contribute.Back to Top

 How do I apply for merit-based scholarships?

-Does Stonehill offer Athletic Scholarship?
+Does Stonehill offer Athletic Scholarships?

 Can I work at Stonehill if I am an international student?